Christine Bradley South: Political roles in Republican Party

 After women were granted the right to stand for any electoral office, South ran in the summer of 1921 on the Republican ticket for a seat on the Frankfort City Council.
 She did not win, but her husband was appointed that year as the American Minister to Panama and they left the country.
 She traveled back to the U.S. often to take care of her widowed mother and to serve as an official delegate from Kentucky to the Republican National Convention.
 She attended the conventions in 1920, 1928 (that year she was given the honor of seconding the Hoover nomination) and 1932.
 In 1924 that she was “being seriously discussed” as a nominee for U.S. Senator from Kentucky.

 She stumped for President Herbert Hoover in 1932, and in 1937 she served as a member of the Republican National Committee.

 Later life and death

 By 1940, when her husband died, South was working in public relations with the State Department of Health.
 She retired in 1951 and died at home in Frankfort, Kentucky on February 20, 1957.
-She is buried in the Frankfort Cemetery in the Bradley family lot.